espressif/arduino-esp32/docs/en/installing.rst

 To install PlatformIO, you can follow this Getting Started, provided at `docs.platformio.org`_.

-To get more information about PlatformIO, see the following links:
+For more information about PlatformIO, see the following links:

 - `PlatformIO Core (CLI) <https://docs.platformio.org/en/latest/core/index.html>`_